 Earthstock began in 1992, at the request of a young student from Madison High School, Joseph Janson.
 Joseph was born with Dueschennes Muscular Dystrophy, and was confined to a wheelchair.
-Joseph loved music and he loved to dance, but he was often disappointed that he could not attend the high school dances because of support or transportation issues.
+Joseph loved music and he loved to dance, but he was often disappointed that he couldn’t attend the high school dances because of support or transportation issues.

-The first dance was held in a high school gym 100 times to big for the 60 kids that were in attendance.
+The first dance was held in a high school gym 100 times to big for the 60 kids in attendance.
 Tony used his home stereo and a collection of cd’s to celebrate Earth Day with a daytime dance.